PlaidCloud/website/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 {{< feature-state for_k8s_version="v1.10" state="stable" >}}

-`kubeadm init` and `kubeadm join` together provides a nice user experience for creating a best-practice but bare Kubernetes cluster from scratch.
+`kubeadm init` and `kubeadm join` together provides a nice user experience for creating a best-practice but bare PlaidCloud cluster from scratch.
 However, it might not be obvious _how_ kubeadm does that.

-This document provides additional details on what happen under the hood, with the aim of sharing knowledge on Kubernetes cluster best practices.
+This document provides additional details on what happen under the hood, with the aim of sharing knowledge on PlaidCloud cluster best practices.

 <!-- body -->
 ## Core design principles